peterhinch/micropython-monitor/README.md

 debugging.
 A single byte protocol simplifies and speeds the Pico code.

-The baudrate of 1Mbps was chosen to minimise latency (10μs per character is fast in the context of uasyncio).
+The baudrate of 1Mbps was chosen to minimise latency (10μs per character is fast in the context of asyncio).
 It also ensures that tasks like `hog_detect`, which can be scheduled at a high rate, can't overflow the UART buffer.
 The 1Mbps rate seems widely supported.